Civil service staff numbers

 There is great variation in the number of civil servants employed in different government departments.

-The largest departments are often those whose work is focused on ‘delivery’, or providing services directly to the public.
-The Department for Work and Pensions (DWP), for example, administers Universal Credit, tax credits and pensions, and is the second largest department, with over 78,000 staff.
-The Ministry of Justice (MoJ) and HM Revenue and Customs (HMRC) – the largest and third largest departments – employ tens of thousands of prison officers and tax officials respectively.
+The largest departments are often those whose work is focussed on ‘delivery’, or providing services directly to the public.
+The Ministry of Justice (MoJ), for example, employs tens of thousands of prison officers, and is the largest department with over 90,000 staff in total.
+The Department for Work and Pensions (DWP) administers universal credit, tax credits and pensions, and is the second largest department with over 86,000 staff.
+The third largest is HMRC, with almost 65,000 staff.
 Approximately 68% of all civil servants work in the five largest departments, or their respective agencies and non-departmental bodies: the MoJ, DWP, HMRC, the Ministry of Defence (MoD) and the Home Office (HO).

-The five smallest departments in terms of staff are the Department for Digital, Culture, Media and Sport (DCMS), HM Treasury, the Department for Levelling Up, Housing and Communities (DLUHC), the Department for International Trade (DIT), and the Foreign, Commonwealth and Development Office (FCDO).
+The five smallest departments in terms of staff are the Department for Culture, Media and Sport (DCMS), HM Treasury, the Department for Energy Security and Net Zero (DESNZ), the Department for Science, Innovation and Technology (DSIT) and the Foreign, Commonwealth and Development Office (FCDO).
 These departments can be less than a twentieth of the size of the largest departments.
-DCMS, for example, has 2,990 staff.
-The Treasury has 3,200 staff, while DIT has 4,030.
+DCMS, for example, has 2050 staff.
+The Treasury has 3,130 staff, while DESNZ has 6,785.

 Departments also differ in how their staff are organised.
 In the larger departments, except for MoJ, most civil servants often work in the ‘core’ departments, rather than in executive agencies or non-ministerial departments that the core department oversees.
-By contrast, departments such as the Department for Transport (DfT), the Department of Health and Social Care (DHSC) and Department for Business, Energy and Industrial Strategy (BEIS) have more of their staff in the bodies that they oversee than in the core department: there are 6,440 staff in BEIS’s core department and 16,230 in the organisations it oversees, such as the Met Office.
-In the case of the MoJ, the vast majority of staff in the departmental group are employed by HM Prison and Probation Service.
+By contrast, departments such as the Department for Transport (DfT), the Department of Health and Social Care (DHSC) and the Ministry of Housing, Communities and Local Government (MHCLG) have more of their staff in the bodies that they oversee than in the core department: there are 3,905 staff in MHCLG’s core department and 7,110 in the organisations it oversees, such as HM Land Registry.
+In the case of the MoJ, the vast majority of staff in the departmental group are employed by HM Prison and Probation Service rather than the core department.

 How have civil service numbers changed in different departments?

 All but four departments now have more civil servants than they did in 2010.
-DCMS has quadrupled in size, while DfE has almost doubled.
-But key ‘operational’ departments which employ large numbers of staff– DWP, MoJ and HMRC – employ fewer civil servants now than they did in 2010.
+DCMS is almost 250% larger, while DfE has more than doubled in size.
+By contrast, some ‘operational’ departments which employ large numbers of staff – DWP and HMRC – employ fewer civil servants now than they did in 2010.

-The specific drivers of recent expansions in the civil service – Brexit preparations and the pandemic – are also evident in the departmental trends.
+The specific drivers of some of the recent expansions in the civil service – such Brexit preparations and the pandemic – are to some extent evident in departmental trends.

-Before its merger with BEIS to form the Department for Business and Trade, DIT more than tripled in size since its staff numbers were first reported in Q4 2016, following its creation in the wake of the referendum result.
-Other departments which had significant responsibilities preparing for and implementing Brexit, such as DCMS, the Cabinet Office and Defra, have all also seen significant proportional growth since the referendum.
+Before its merger with BEIS to form the Department for Business and Trade, for example, DIT more than tripled in size after its staff numbers were first reported in Q4 2016.
+Other departments which had significant responsibilities preparing for and implementing Brexit, such as DCMS, the Cabinet Office and Defra, also saw significant proportional growth after the referendum.

 The pandemic also drove growth in the number of civil servants.
-As evident in the pink chart above, between Q4 2019 and Q3 2021, DHSC saw the highest proportional growth of all departments – adding 4,220 civil servants (46%).
-The size of the department has since been falling since Q4 2021, perhaps due to pandemic pressures abating.
+As is evident in the pink chart above, between Q4 2019 and Q3 2021 DHSC saw the highest proportional growth of all departments – adding 4,220 civil servants (46%).
+The department then saw a trend of reducing its numbers of civil servants – perhaps due to pandemic pressures abating – though it has begun growing again recently.

 What are the latest changes to civil service staff numbers?